Just-Some-Bots/MusicBot/_docs/using/commands.md

 order: 3
 ---

-This is a list of the commands that can be used to control the MusicBot.
-You cannot use commands in private messages.
-Every command starts with the prefix that you [configured]({{ site.baseurl }}/using/configuration).
-This page assumes your prefix is `!`, the default.
-Required parameters are indicated with `<` and `>`, while optional parameters are indicated with `[` and `]`.
+This page contains a list of all commands that can be used to control the MusicBot.
+Every command must start with the prefix that is [configured]({{ site.baseurl }}/using/configuration) for your bot.
+The default prefix for MusicBot is `!` but we omit it in this documentation.

+For command usage, MusicBot uses the following rules:
+1. All literal parameters must be lower case and alphanumeric.
+2. All placeholder parameters must be upper case and alphanumeric.
+3. `< >` denotes a required parameter.
+4. `[ ]` denotes an optional parameter.
+5. ` | ` denotes multiple choices for the parameter.
+6. Literal terms may appear without parameter marks.

 ### General Command